lovette/bootstrap-bash/README.md

 `rpm-packages.txt` lists all packages that should be installed with `rpm` directly.

+	PATH|URL [nodeps]

 Each line should contain the URL (HTTP or FTP) or local file path to a .rpm file.
 (If the path is relative, it will be prepended with the module directory.)
+Non-local RPMs will be downloaded with `wget` and saved to the directory specified by BOOTSTRAP_DIR_CACHE_RPM.

 Blank lines and comment lines beginning with "#" will be ignored.

-Non-local RPMs will be downloaded with `wget` and saved to the directory specified by BOOTSTRAP_DIR_CACHE_RPM.
+The file path or URL can be followed by the option "nodeps" to force the install without checking dependencies.
+These RPMs will be installed before other RPMs.

 ### Other package management tools